Item Writing Resource Page

 Q How long do the courses take?

-In addition to video, the accompanying reading material could take several hours to read in depth, although only the video lecture material is directly tested.
+In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
 The posttest is 30 questions and could be completed in under an hour.
 The program evaluation takes 10 minutes to complete.

-The Alternative Question Formats course video is 1 hour.
-In addition to video, the accompanying reading material could take several hours to read in depth, although only the video lecture material is directly tested.
+The Alternative Question Formats course video is 30 minutes.
+In addition to video, the accompanying reading material could take some additional time to read in depth, although only the video lecture material is directly tested.
 The posttest is 10 questions and could be completed in under 30 minutes.
 The program evaluation takes 10 minutes to complete.

 The Writing Clinical Scenario Item Series course video totals 90 minutes.
 Accompanying reading material could take about 2 hours to review, but only video lecture material is tested.
 The posttest is 15 questions and could be completed in about 45 minutes.
 The evaluation takes 10 minutes to complete.